Skip to content

 First Consultation in the Cities

-It’s the suburb of Minneapolis that, as a professional wedding photographer, I meet them to discuss their wedding day and their ceremony.
+It’s in the suburb of Minneapolis that, as a professional wedding photographer, I met them to discuss their wedding day and their ceremony.
 They had high expectations and wanted someone fantastic.
-They found me on the internet, and one week later we were sipping a coffee together.
+They found me on the internet, and one week later we were sipping coffee together.

-I love first consultations because it already gives the client a rough idea of what could look like their timeline.
-But most of all it’s an opportunity to see if it matches.
+I love first consultations because they already give the client a rough idea of what their timeline could look like.
+But most of all, it’s an opportunity to see if we match.

 Joanna and Alex met at school.
-She is from Venezuela, and he is born and raised in Minnesota.
+She is from Venezuela, and he was born and raised in Minnesota.
 She is the artist in the couple, while he is a computer guy.
-Fun fact, who could be the reason (or not) that helped them to develop a relationship and fall in love: their respective fathers are both pastors.
+Fun fact, which could be the reason (or not) that helped them develop a relationship and fall in love: their respective fathers are both pastors.

-Yes, you read well.
+Yes, you read that right.
 So the wedding will probably be quite funny, given both fathers will marry their children!

 First, for a beautiful engagement session, you need a delightful couple.

-Alex was quite nervous at the beginning of the photo session, but step by step, picture after picture, I worked on making him feel at ease and helping him to relax.
-I know how much it’s hard to forget the camera!
-If you try to take my portrait, I am one of those guys who don’t lose control, whatever you could do!
+Alex was quite nervous at the beginning of the photo session, but step by step, picture after picture, I worked on making him feel at ease and helping him relax.
+I know how hard it is to forget the camera!
+If you try to take my portrait, I am one of those guys who loses control, whatever you could do!
 OK, that’s probably due to my job!
 But that’s a fact.

 landmark center

-Saint Paul offers many architectural building to take pictures in front.
-But you prefer an indoor location, then the Landmark Center is made for you!
-In Minneapolis, you can find a quite similar architecture: the City Hall!
+Saint Paul offers many architectural buildings to take pictures in front of.
+But if you prefer an indoor location, then the Landmark Center is made for you!
+In Minneapolis, you can find quite similar architecture: the City Hall!

-Even if I already knew this place (I already visited it with friends twice), I arrived at the location earlier, scouting the light and the rooms I would love to shoot.
+Even though I already knew this place (I had already visited it with friends twice), I arrived at the location early, scouting the light and the rooms I would love to shoot in.

 I had a lot of fun with this couple.
 We first started the session at the highest level, using the Landmark Center’s open hallways.
 With a new roof made of glass, the Landmark Center allows some natural light to enter the building.
 I tried, as much as I could, to include some sun rays in the images.